Replacement construction of a barrier-free cycle and footpath bridge over the Neckar in Tübingen

 Construction

-curved block girder bridge with variable cross-sections, pavement made of precast concrete slabs with separate carriageway for cyclists and pedestrians, bridge deck with heating for safe use in all seasons
+Curved block girder bridge with variable cross-sections, precast concrete slab deck with separate lanes for cyclists and pedestrians, bridge deck with heating for safe use in all seasons

 Our services

-Project and structural planning bridge construction LPH 1-8
+Property and structural design Bridge construction LPH 1-8